 How to Check If Someone Is Licensed

-It’s simple: go to the Environment Agency’s public register and search for the company’s name or registration number.
-All legitimate waste carriers, including Peak Grounds, are registered here.
+It’s simple: go to the Environment Agency’s public register of waste carriers and search for the company’s name or registration number.
+Any reputable waste removal company will be listed there.

-Upper Tier registration (which we hold) means we can carry, transport, and dispose of controlled waste commercially.
+Upper Tier registration means the company can carry, transport, and dispose of controlled waste commercially - the appropriate level for a regular waste removal business.

 The Red Flags